harthur/nomnom/README.md

 	if(options.debug)
 	  // do stuff

 by default, argparse parses [node.js](http://nodejs.org/)'s `process.argv`.
-You can also pass in the argv to override this:
+You can also pass in the argv:
 	var options = parser.parse(["-xvf", "--atomic=true"])

+you can get a help string for the options:
+	var msg = parser.helpString();